HBS-Urosystem/urosystem.kit2/cms/blocks/legal/terms.en.md

       ## Discounts

-      1. Specific discounts can be applied during checkout using a discount code.
+      - Specific discounts can be applied during checkout using discount codes.

+      - Codes are generated and revoked regarding specific marketing campaigns.

-      2. A full discount is applicable on the 5 pcs package, upon previously negotiated conditions.
+      - A full discount is only applicable on the 5 pcs package, upon negotiated conditions.

-      3. Discounts are not applicable on the shipping costs.
+      - Discounts are not applicable on the shipping costs.

       ## Return and Refund